New Beginnings

 The End.

-There are occasions when we have time to see an end coming, time to plan for the eventuality and build around us a scaffold of support and care.
-There are other occasions when that time is non-existent and we contend with the end abruptly, not able to access resources that might help us.
+However they makes us feel, life is full of beginnings and endings.
+They are one of life’s certainties.
+There are occasions when we have time to see an end coming, to plan for the eventuality and build a scaffold of support and care around us.
+There are other occasions when we don't get that luxury.
+We might be left to contend with an end abruptly, without time to access resources that might help us.

 But this wasn’t the first time God had acted upon a plan to reconcile humankind.
-The bible is full of stories of God’s creation being reconciled and going away.
+The bible is full of stories of God’s creation being reconciled and then going away.
 We read in Matthew 23:37, “...I have longed to gather your children together, as a hen gathers her chicks under her wings, but you were not willing.”
 God longs for us to be reconciled.

 “Sir, if you have carried him away, please tell me where you have put him.”